maildropr/planify/README.md

 ## Rails Integration

-When used inside a Rails project, Planify automatically adds two methods to your controllers.: `enforce_limit!` and `limit_exceeded!`. `enforce_limit!` will call `limit_exceeded!` if the user is over their limit.
+When used inside a Rails project, Planify automatically adds two methods to your controllers: `enforce_limit!` and `limit_exceeded!`. `enforce_limit!` will call `limit_exceeded!` if the user is over their limit.

 ```ruby
 # app/controllers/widget_controller.rb